-E-2a.
+1E -2a.
 Scored Project Forms for One Project from Your CoC's Local Competition.
 We use the response to this question and Question 1E-2. along with the required attachments from both questions as a factor when determining your CoC's eligibility for bonus funds and for other NOFO criteria below.
-1E NOFO Section VII.B.2.a., 2.b., 2.c., and 2.d. ] You must upload the Scored Forms for One Project attachment to the 4B.
+NOFO Section VII.B.2.a., 2.b., 2.c., and 2.d.
+You must upload the Scored Forms for One Project attachment to the 4B.
 Attachments Screen.
-Complete the chart below to provide details of your CoC's local competition: T 40 , , 1.
-9 .
-How many renewal projects did your CoC submit?
-2. PH-PSH .
-What renewal project type did most applicants use?
-3. E-2b.
+Complete the chart below to provide details of your CoC's local competition: 1.
+Wha at were the maximum number of points available for the renewal project form(s)?
+40 2.
+Hov v many renewal projects did your CoC submit?
+9 3.
+Wha at renewal project type did most applicants use?
+PH-PSH 1E -2b.
 Addressing Severe Barriers in the Local Project Review and Ranking Process.
 NOFO Section VII.B.2.d.
-1E ] Describe in the field below: - how your CoC collected and analyzed data regarding each project that has successfully housed program participants in permanent housing; 2. how your CoC analyzed data regarding how long it takes to house people in permanent housing; how your CoC considered the specific severity of needs and vulnerabilities experienced by program participants preventing rapid placement in permanent housing or the ability to maintain permanent housing when your CoC ranked and selected projects; and considerations your CoC gave to projects that provide housing and services to the hardest to serve populations that could result in lower performance levels but are projects your CoC needs in its geographic area.
+Describe in the field below: 1. how your CoC collected and analyzed data regarding each project that has successfully housed program participants in permanent housing; 2. how your CoC analyzed data regarding how long it takes to house people in permanent housing; 3. how your CoC considered the specific severity of needs and vulnerabilities experienced by program participants preventing rapid placement in permanent housing or the ability to maintain permanent housing when your CoC ranked and selected projects; and 4. considerations your CoC gave to projects that provide housing and services to the hardest to serve populations that could result in lower performance levels but are projects your CoC needs in its geographic area.